Translate

 This is a G2 Series Grid Tied Inverter (model SUN-1000G2-M) that I purchased on eBay very affordably.
 It is rated for 1000 W and my four solar panels can produce up to a peak of 800 W so I might add two additional panels in the future which shouldn't be a problem for this inverter.

 The inverter has a very helpful color display screen that shows power being generated and also a chart of Watts versus time.
-As of this writing I'm waiting for a nice sunny day to see that chart.
+This was taken around 9:00am.